AstronomerAmber/ML_prep/ML_phonescreen_Qs.md

 Q: What is a decision tree and when would you choose to use one?

+A: As the name suggests decision trees are tree-like model of decisions, they make relations between features easily interpretable.
+They can be used for both classification (classify passenger as survived or died) and regression (continuous values like price of a house) and don’t require any assumptions of linearity in the data.

 Q: How are they pruned?

 A: Pruning is what happens in decision trees when branches that have weak predictive power are removed in order to reduce the complexity of the model and increase the predictive accuracy of a decision tree model.
 Pruning can happen bottom-up and top-down, with approaches such as reduced error pruning and cost complexity pruning.